rd-io/docker-developer-containers/README.md

 ---
 ### Python
-The simplest of the builds, the latest version of Python3 is downloaded directly from the DNF repository.
+The simplest of the builds, the latest version of Python3 is downloaded directly from the DNF package manager.
 No versioning needs to be kept track of.

 <br>